KaiyaFox/main-site/volunteer.md

 **Note:** Any hours logged before opening ceremonies or after closing ceremonies will count as **double hours** toward your total hours of logged service.
 DJ’s and Panelists will count towards your total hours of logged service.

-## Interested In Volunteering?
+# Interested In Volunteering?

 Looking to Volunteer this year for FurSquared  2025?
-If you haven't already Pre-Registered for our 2025 event then you'll be glad to know you can also fill out our Volunteer form during your Registration Process.
+If you haven't already Pre-Registered for our 2025 event then you'll be glad to know **you can also fill out our Volunteer form during your Registration Process**.
 Already registered and changed your mind?
 Use the Edit Registration link in your email to login, where you can sign up to volunteer.
 Thank you for taking interest in Volunteering for FurSquared  2025!

 You can also sign up at the door when you arrive at the convention.
 We'll have volunteer log sheets and documentation available at the Volunteers Desk as soon as the convention starts.

 If you have any questions, or need information, you can email us at [volunteers@fursquared.com](mailto:volunteers@fursquared.com).
 Thank you so much for your interest in helping out FurSquared\!

-## Want to do more?
+# Want to do more?

 If you would like to get more involved with FurSquared 2025, please consider joining our staff!
 We're always looking for more help in all of our departments, from Art, to Programming, to Technology and beyond.
 We do ask for a larger commitment both for at-con and year-round work depending on the position, and also offer staff positions for those looking to help out remotely or cannot make it to the convention.